Cookies and analytics:

 3. Which law allows us to use information about you?

 You are entitled to be told what part of the law allows us to use the information about you.
-In our case we use Article 6(1)(e) of the General Data Protection Regulation.
-This means that it is necessary for us to collect, use and store your information ‘for the performance of a task carried out in the public interest.’
+In our case we use Article 6(1)(e) of the UK General Data Protection Regulation.
+This means that it is legitimate for us to collect, use and store your information when ‘processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller’.

 Our GDPR Article 6 (1) (e) lawful basis is further underpinned by Section 8 of the Data Protection Act 2018: